Mogeshaue/Portfolio-Blog-dev/README.md

-# 🕷️ Spidey Blog - Enhanced Astro Blog with GitHub Integration
+#Enhanced Astro Blog with GitHub Integration

 A modern, feature-rich blog built with Astro that includes a built-in MDX editor, GitHub integration, and advanced content management capabilities.
 Perfect for developers who want a powerful blog with seamless deployment to Vercel.